TextQLLabs/textql-landing-page/src/data/blog/fermi-estimation/content.md

 # Beyond Guesswork: How Different AI Models Handle Fermi Estimation

 TextQL recently rolled out **Deep Research**, a new capability of our agent Ana that supports estimation and forecasting workflows.
-As part of that launch, we ran a comprehensive experiment to improve how Ana tackles *Fermi-style* questions—quantitative estimation problems that require reasoning from limited information.
+As part of that launch, we ran a comprehensive experiment to improve how Ana tackles *Fermi-style* questions: quantitative estimation problems that require reasoning from limited information.

 ## What Are Fermi Problems?